 We have surely come a long way, ranging from our first purchase of bed linens in 1914 to a pledge of $5,000,000 to the "Building on the Best" campaign several years ago, to our current pledge of $3,000,000 to the "Campaign of a New Century."
 Over the course of its history, the Women's Board has raised over $24,000,000 to benefit the hospital and its affiliates.

-The Abington Health Foundation Women's Board is a nonprofit foundation that financially supports the efforts of Abington Hospital, Abington-Lansdale Hospital and its affiliates, to benefit the health and well-being of our community.
+The Abington Health Foundation Women's Board financially supports the efforts of Abington Hospital, Abington-Lansdale Hospital, and its programs to benefit the health and well-being of our community.
 The Women's Board raises funds, furthers public relations and provides funding for educational opportunities.